kersorianek/mon-portfolio/_posts/2019-4-22-Tinder-Gold;-A-big-player-in-the-dating-app-game.md

 * *The rise in sales of Tinder Gold shares a predictive causality relation (p=0.01) with a 74% drop in market volume of Tinder Plus between Aug 1 2017 and Sept 30th 2018.*
 * *This is caused by giving people the ability to know who likes them back on the service (Tinder Gold's advantage).*
 * *Market changes in Tinder Plus vs Tinder Gold share a causality relationship upto 17 days prior (p<0.01)*
-* *No significant change was seen in Tinder's top competitor, Okcupid, across the launch date.
-[See technical document for details](https://github.com/JoeGanser/Tinder_Gold_Competition/blob/master/files/Technical_doc.md).*
+* *No significant change was seen in Tinder's top competitor, Okcupid, across the launch date.*

 **4.B Evolution of new customer acquisition, repeat purchases and churn instances**